Malaysia to kick off COVID-19 vaccination drive next week

 “We will also have protocols in place if excess doses are not used.
 We will be giving doses to security personnel and people volunteering at the (vaccine delivery) centres so there is no wastage,” Khairy said.

-Reporting by Joseph Sipalan, Writing by Rozanna Latiff; Editing by Ed Davies and Himani Sarkar
+Reporting by Joseph Sipalan, Writing by Rozanna Latiff; Editing by Ed Davies, Himani Sarkar & Simon Cameron-Moore

 Our Standards: The Thomson Reuters Trust Principles.